 - Enjoy a multi-day cruise along the Nile River

-- Hunt for treasures in Cairo's historic Khan El Khalili Market
+- Browse Cairo's historic Khan el-Khalili Market

-|Day 1||Arrive in Cairo||Cairo|
+|Day 1||Arrive in Cairo, Optional Activities||Cairo|

-|Day 2||Day-trip to the Pyramids & Sphinx||Cairo|
+|Day 2||Day Trip to the Pyramids of Giza||Cairo|

-|Day 3||Fly to Luxor & Sightsee||Luxor|
+|Day 3||Fly to Luxor & Sightseeing||Luxor|

-|Day 4||Explore the West Bank Tour & Board Cruise||Luxor|
+|Day 4||Tour the West Bank, Board Nile River Cruise||Luxor|

 |Day 5||Cruise to the Temple of Edfu||Edfu|

-|Day 7||Travel to the Remarkable Abu Simbel Temples||Aswan|
+|Day 7||Day Trip to Abu Simbel Temples||Aswan|

-|Day 9||Go on a Full-Day Sightseeing Tour of Cairo||Cairo|
+|Day 9||Full-Day Tour of Cairo||Cairo|

-Day 1: Arrive in Cairo
+Day 1: Arrive in Cairo, Optional Activities

-Day 3: Fly to Luxor & Sightsee
+Day 3: Fly to Luxor & Sightseeing